The Chinese pianist has inspired millions of young players around the globe through his outreach work

 Few artists can claim to have had the same remarkable effect on the world of music than Lang Lang.
-He has had an unbelievably distinguished career so far, having already released 20 albums in just 16 years.
-His first release – Tchaikovsky, Mendelssohn: First Piano Concertos - came back in 2003.
+He has had an unbelievably distinguished career so far, having already released over 20 albums in just 17 years.
+His first release – Tchaikovsky, Mendelssohn: First Piano Concertos - came out in 2003.
 Since then, he has recorded works by Rachmaninov, Beethoven, Chopin, Liszt, Prokofiev, Mozart, Bach, Debussy, Grieg, Schubert and many more.

 But remarkably, it may not even be his long line of discography that will be remembered the most after his career eventually draws to a close.